 Particularly bad for cats are pain medications (NSAIDS) like Advil and Tylenol and cold & flu medicines.
 While some human medication is safe for your cat, it should only be given under the advice of your veterinarian.

 Cats and kittens love to play with plants.
 Unfortunately part of cat play often involves licking, biting and consuming the plants!
 Many plants are toxic if ingested.
 Some are so toxic, in fact, that even your cat brushing against the pollen can be enough to land him in the emergency room.

 Live plants that are harmful to cats include Lilies, English Ivy, Philodendrons, Poinsettias, and Dieffenbachia.
 Be especially careful if you receive a bouquet of flowers as a gift – as many of them include dangerous flowers that can harm your furry friend.
 Put your bouquet up and out of reach or remove any of the dangerous flowers before you put it on display.

 Fortunately, there are plenty of plants and flowers that are perfectly safe for your cat to enjoy!
 Consider planting an indoor cat garden.

 5. Glow Sticks

-If you suspect your cat has ingested any of these items – or anything else you think might be toxic – call the Pet Poison Helpline or your veterinarian for advice immediately.
+If you suspect your cat has ingested any of the items on this list, or anything else you think might be toxic, call the Pet Poison Helpline or your veterinarian for advice immediately.